openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 +++++++++++++++++++++

-Specify the ``NPUW_CACHE_DIR`` option in ``pipeline_config`` for NPU pipeline to cache compiled models.
-Using the code snippet below will help shorten initialization time of the next pipeline runs:
+Specify the ``NPUW_CACHE_DIR`` option in ``pipeline_config`` for NPU pipeline to cache the compiled models.
+Using the code snippet below shortens the initialization time of the pipeline runs coming next:

 .. tab-set::